 With a steam locomotive through the mystical Harz Forest.

-The Harz narrow-gauge railroads (HSB) operate the longest continuous narrow-gauge network in Germany.
-With 25 steam locomotives, 12 diesel locomotives and 137 passenger carriages, they offer a unique travel experience on 140 kilometers of track.
+The Harz Narrow-Gauge Railways (HSB) operate Germany’s longest continuous narrow-gauge rail network.
+With 25 steam locomotives, 12 diesel locomotives, and 137 passenger cars, they offer a unique travel experience along 140 kilometers of track.

 The network consists of three lines:

-Brockenbahn: The most famous line runs from Drei Annen Hohne to the 1,141-metre-high Brocken.
-The journey takes just under an hour and covers an altitude difference of around 600 meters.
+Brockenbahn: The most famous route runs from Drei Annen Hohne to the Brocken, which stands at 1,141 meters.
+The trip takes just under an hour and climbs about 600 meters in elevation.

-Harzquerbahn: Connects Wernigerode in the north with Nordhausen in the south - right across the Harz Mountains.
-Total distance around 60 kilometers.
+Harzquerbahn: Connects Wernigerode in the north with Nordhausen in the south—across the entire Harz Mountains.
+Total distance: approximately 60 kilometers.

-Selketalbahn: The most romantic route leads through the tranquil Selketal valley, past Falkenstein Castle.
+Selketalbahn: The most romantic route runs through the tranquil Selke Valley, past Falkenstein Castle.

 Some of the steam locomotives are over 100 years old and are lovingly maintained.
-The hissing of the steam locomotive, the smell of coal and the rhythmic rattling on the narrow-gauge tracks take you back in time.
-Particularly atmospheric: a trip through the snow-covered Harz forest in winter.
+The hiss of the steam locomotive, the smell of coal, and the rhythmic clatter on the narrow-gauge tracks transport you to another era.
+Especially atmospheric: a ride through the snow-covered Harz Forest in winter.

-From the Lindnerhof, you can reach the nearest HSB train station in Bad Lauterberg or Drei Annen Hohne in around 30-45 minutes by car.
-Trains depart regularly from there to the Brocken and through the Harz Mountains.
+From the Lindnerhof, you can reach the nearest HSB station in Elend or Drei Annen Hohne in about 30–45 minutes by car.
+From there, trains depart regularly for the Brocken and through the Harz Mountains.

-Online tickets for regular trains can be booked 3-4 weeks in advance.
-At weekends and during the vacation season, popular connections are quickly fully booked - it pays to plan early.
+Online tickets for regular trains can be booked 3–4 weeks in advance.
+On weekends and during school breaks, popular routes sell out quickly—it’s worth planning ahead.

 At a glance